ZacGeurts/2PlayerLines-Plus/README.md

 `Makefile` puts the files together.
 Do not modify.<BR />
 Do not edit Makefile.
 Files are in the include and src folders.<BR />
 Tell the AI that these worked for C++ 17 and only SDL2 and could stand to use an update.<BR />
-Update the files to compile for windows.
-Maybe someday.<BR />
+Update the files to compile for Windows.<BR />
 Download from the $${\color{green}Green}$$ code button above or:<BR />
 `git clone https://github.com/ZacGeurts/2PlayerLines-Plus`<BR />
 `cd 2PlayerLines-Plus` - I press 2 and tab key.<BR />